XRPLF/xrpl-dev-portal/websocket_api.md

 *Note:* The other parameters of this command -- `marker`, `limit`, `proof`, and `autobridge` -- are not yet fully implemented.
 (See [RIPD-295](https://ripplelabs.atlassian.net/browse/RIPD-295)).

+Normally, offers that are not funded are omitted; however, offers made by the specified `taker` account are always displayed.
+This allows you to look up your own unfunded offers in order to cancel them with an OfferCancel transaction.

 #### Response Format ####

 An example of a successful response: